Particular/docs.particular.net/servicecontrol/installation-powershell.md

 ServiceControl 1.7 introduced a new graphical management utility to add, remove, update and delete instances of the ServiceControl service.
 These actions and some additional tools have also exposed via PowerShell module called `ServiceControlMgmt`.

-ServiceControl 1.42 added the ability to create and manage ServiceMonitor instances via Powershell.
+ServiceControl 1.42 added the ability to create and manage ServiceControl Monitoring instances via Powershell.

 ## Prerequisites